hj1251/ml-ai-capstone/README.md

-# ml-ai-capstone
+# ML/AI Capstone Project

-Capstone project for ML/AI Professional Certificate
+This repository contains my capstone project for the Professional Certificate in Machine Learning and Artificial Intelligence at Imperial College London.

+## Project Goals

+## Key Technologies

+## Structure